Skip to content

 After about three years of caring for the oysters, until they reach a size suitable for producing a pearl, the oysters are removed from the water to carry out the nucleation process .

 The process consists of two steps.
-First, the shells are separated a few millimeters from each other and a nucleus , a small ball created from the shell of another oyster or mussel, is introduced.
+First, the shells are separated from each other by a few millimetres and a nucleus, a small ball made from the shell of another oyster or mussel , is introduced .
 The second step is the introduction of a small piece of the mantle of a donor oyster .
-This little piece of mantle contains the epithelial cells that we mentioned before.
+This small piece of mantle contains the epithelial cells mentioned above.
 If the operation is successful, the oyster is returned to the water for a period of between one and two years , sometimes a little longer, depending on the type of oyster.
-During these two years, the oysters are cared for by the producers and if everything goes well and natural disasters , red tides, water temperatures and other threats allow it, in the end a beautiful cultured pearl can be extracted.
+During these two years, the oysters are cared for by the producers and if all goes well and natural disasters , red tides, water temperature and other threats allow it, a beautiful cultured pearl can eventually be extracted.

-Thanks to this process, the chances of obtaining quality pearls increase significantly, however, only a small percentage of the harvested pearls will have adequate quality .
-On the other hand, by including a round core inside, the chances of getting a round pearl also increase, but even so only 20 or 30% of the pearls that are harvested are round.
+Thanks to this process, the chances of obtaining quality pearls increase significantly, however, only a small percentage of the pearls harvested will have adequate quality .
+On the other hand, by including a round nucleus inside, the chances of obtaining a round pearl also increase, but even so only 20 or 30% of the pearls harvested are round.

-There is one exception to the culture method, in freshwater pearls , which are created by mussels and in this case, no nucleus is included, just a piece of tissue from a donor mussel, making it more difficult to get round pearls. .
-However, in recent years, scientific and technological advances have allowed the cultivation methods of freshwater pearls to be improved and some freshwater pearls with cores are already being cultivated.
+There is one exception to the cultivation method, which is freshwater pearls , which are created by mussels .
+In this case, no nucleus is included, only a piece of tissue from a donor mussel, making it more difficult to obtain round pearls .
+However, in recent years, scientific and technological advances have allowed for improved cultivation methods for freshwater pearls, and some freshwater pearls with nuclei are now being cultivated.

 Finally, it is worth mentioning that there are different types of cultured pearls.
-On the one hand, we have saltwater pearls : Akoya Pearls, South Sea Pearls and Tahitian Pearls.
-And on the other hand we have freshwater pearls : Classic freshwater pearls and cored freshwater pearls .
+On the one hand, we have saltwater pearls : Akoya pearls, South Sea pearls and Tahitian pearls.
+And on the other hand, we have freshwater pearls : classic freshwater pearls and freshwater pearls with a core .

 Visit our collection of jewelry with Freshwater Pearls Here